Search results for

 Qobuz offers curated playlists to its subscribers.

-Qobuz employees make editorial playlists based on Hi-Res songs, different genres, new releases, and more, but it doesn’t offer any algorithmically personalized features.
+Qobuz employees make editorial playlists based on Hi-Res songs, different genres, new releases, and more, but it doesn’t offer any algorithmic features.
 If you want personalized suggestions, you’ll have to look beyond Qobuz.

-Qobuz artists can publish playlists of music that inspires them, and artists often write lengthy descriptions of these playlists to give fans some insight.
-If you’re viewing an artist’s release, you can also view a list of releases Qobuz deems as similar.
+Qobuz artists can publish playlists of music that inspire them, and artists often write lengthy descriptions to give fans some insight.
+If you’re viewing an artist’s release, you can also see a list of releases Qobuz deems as similar.
 You can sort through the discovery tab by genre, and inform Qobuz of your preferred genres.
 You can also go to a particular record label’s page to browse all of an artist’s relevant releases under that label.

 How big is the Qobuz music catalog?